MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-call-api.md

     :::image type="content" source="./media/python-webapp/signed-in-user.png" alt-text="Screenshot showing a signed in user.":::

-1. To call a protected API and show the results, select **Call a Downstream API**.
+1. To call a protected API and show the results, select **Call a downstream API**.
 A successful call to the Microsoft Graph API returns information about the signed in user, as shown:

     :::image type="content" source="./media/python-webapp/call-api-results.png" alt-text="Screenshot showing the results of a successful API call.":::